igrishaev/pg/doc/020-client.md

 ## Processing result with :fn-result

 Often, you want to process the result somehow.
-Say, to take only the first row of selection (when you know for sure there is either zero or one record).
+Say, take only the first row of the selection (when you know there is either zero or one record).

-All the `query`, `execute`, and `execute-statement` accept optional parameters for such purposes.
+All the `query`, `execute`, and `execute-statement` accept optional parameters.
 The `:fn-result` function is applied to the whole result; usually, you pass `first`:

 ~~~clojure
 (def sql "select * from users where id = $1")